 The first thing you need to do to start the recovery process is come up with a plan, and set it in motion, to get your loved one away from this life of BHO addiction and into treatment where he or she can get sober, recover and begin to live a healthier life.
 This isn’t going to be easy, so be prepared.

 Knowing if your loved one is indeed addicted to wax butane can be difficult.
-If you notice any of the signs or symptoms listed above, it’s most likely time to get your loved one some help at 12 Keys BHO addiction treatment center.
+If you notice any of the signs or symptoms listed above, it’s most likely time to get your loved one some help.

 The last thing you should do is attempt to detox from the BHO drug at home since it’s not safe.
 When you try to detox without medical supervision and advice, you are putting yourself at risk.

-Treatment at 12 Keys BHO addiction treatment center is very safe.
+Treatment at our BHO addiction treatment center is very safe.
 The staff can recognize any potential issues and will immediately take action to keep you comfortable and healthy while your body is withdrawing from BHO.

 Even though hash oil and cannabis don’t come with the same types of fears as other heavier drugs, such as heroin or meth, it can still cause damage.
 That’s why our Florida BHO addiction treatment center is here to get you back on your feet safely.
 You will be under the care of compassionate and watchful staff members.
 You will be given a comfortable and clean room and have someone by your side to care for you when you are sick, to help you feel better.

 But detox is only your first step to complete recovery.
-Our treatment involves the 12 Keys Model, which is a multi-disciplinary, multi-track method of treating not just the addiction, but also behavioral and mental health, social problems and trauma simultaneously.
+Our treatment involves a specialized treatment model, which is a multi-disciplinary, multi-track method of treating not just the addiction, but also behavioral and mental health, social problems and trauma simultaneously.

 In our treatment program, you will follow a set of 12 steps which include:

 All of these steps are crucial for your full and sustained recovery.
-Our goal at 12 Keys BHO addiction treatment center is to ensure your path to recovery is smooth and as comfortable as possible.
+Our goal is to ensure your path to recovery is smooth and as comfortable as possible.
 We remove any obstacle that could stand in your way, in the hopes of making your recovery seamless.
-If you are ready to begin recovery from butane hash oil addiction, contact 12 Keys Rehab today.
+If you are ready to begin recovery from butane hash oil addiction, contact us today.